Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 10. Koss KPH30i.

 Average to below average.
 The on-ear nature of the 30i means it’s going to dig fairly hard into your ear lobes after a while.
 Still not awful, but getting into the meh territory.
+That said, you can always purchase some Yaxi pads.

 9. Shure SRH440.

 About average to slightly above average in comfort.
-They feel decent enough on your head but it always feels like you’re wearing something due to the bulk of the headphones and how large they are.
+They feel decent enough on your head but it always feels like you’re wearing something substantial due to the bulk of the headphones and how large they are.

 8. AKG K553.